Look: UAE expat gets rare access to Barakah plant to complete iconic photo collection

 When the request was finally granted, Shihab drove a total of 845km to and from the region’s first nuclear power station in a whole-day affair.

-“I started at 8am in the morning,” he said about his trip to the plant.
-“When we reached the site, we had to go through heavy security to get our passes.
-All the photographs I took had to be approved by the military personnel there.
-I returned home only by 11pm.”
+“I started at 6:30am in the morning,” he said about his trip to the plant.
+“Once we reached there, we had to go through security to get our passes and visit the site.
+After taking the photographs and getting a tour of the facility, I returned home only by 8pm.”

 Shihab was excited to visit the plant that appeared on the new Dh1,000 banknote.